NFL playoff race: Kansas City Chiefs, Buffalo Bills and Detroit Lions among teams battling for places in 2025 season

 They're nowhere near hitting such heights in 2025, however, and are in danger of missing out on a wild card spot as they currently trail both the upstart Chicago Bears, boasting their former offensive coordinator Ben Johnson as their first-year head coach, and the Green Bay Packers in their division.

+Detroit's job became even harder on Thursday when they were beaten 31-24 by the Packers at home on Thanksgiving.

-Lions remaining fixtures: vs Packers, vs Cowboys, @ Rams, vs Steelers, @ Vikings, @ Bears
+Lions remaining fixtures: vs Cowboys, @ Rams, vs Steelers, @ Vikings, @ Bears

 Ever the enigma, the Cowboys weren't exactly tipped by many to even make the playoffs - especially after trading away arguably the best defender in the NFL, Micah Parsons, to the Packers on the eve of the season.